 Yes, you can.
 Business brokerage is an excellent career choice and a big job at that.
-However, it comes with a lot of challenges.
+However, it comes with many challenges.
 With patience, consistent growth, and experience, you can grow to become an expert broker.

 In the beginning, business brokers may earn meager amounts.
-But with each business deal closed, one begins to gain experience and connections, and before long, as expertise is achieved, financial gratification follows.
+But with each business deal closed, one begins to gain experience and connections, and financial gratification follows as long as expertise is achieved.
 Although challenging, becoming a business broker is rewarding.

 As much as making cool cash can be a driving factor for becoming a business broker, look beyond the cash and choose to be the best in the field.
 Do not solely focus on making your percentage cut that you do not care what your client feels.
 The goal of every entrepreneur is to make their customers happy.
 This should be your goal too.

 If you want to become a business broker, you are about to make a life-changing decision.
-And while the job can be stressful, you can make a whole lot of cash.
-I am confident you got value reading this article on how much do business brokers make.
+And while the job can be stressful, you can make much cash.
+I am confident you got value reading this article on how many business brokers make.